ndronos/c-nomorph/Adamson-2011/README.md

 The year is 1978, and the first wave of punk rock is reaching its nihilistic peak with infamous U.K. band the Sex Pistols touring the US and promptly breaking up by the time they reach the West Coast.
+Elsewhere, Brian Kernighan and Dennis Ritchie are putting the finishing touches on their book The C Programming Language, which will become the de facto standardization of the language for years.

 (Adamson, 2011)